Ford and Stoke Prior: Geography

 Ford and Stoke Prior is approximately 3 mi from north to south and 1.5 mi east to west.
 Adjacent parishes are Leominster at the north and north-west, Humber at the east, Bodenham at the south-east, Hope under Dinmore at the south, and Newton at the south-west.
 The parish is rural, of farms, fields, managed woodland and coppices, water courses, isolated and dispersed businesses, residential properties, Humber Marsh Nature Reserve, and the nucleated settlements of the hamlet of Ford at the western border of the parish, and Stoke Prior at the centre north.
 Ford consists of a farm, a golf course and the church of St John of Jerusalem.
 Stoke Prior is largely residential with village farms and the church of St Luke's.
 The only major route is the A44 Worcester Road, which runs through the extreme north-east, and which begins locally at Leominster, and runs to Bromyard at 7 mi to the east of the parish.
 All other routes are minor roads, country lanes, bridleways, farm tracks and footpaths.
 The River Lugg, a tributary of the River Wye, forms the boundary between the parish and both Leominster and Newton.
 Parts of the boundaries with Humber, Bodenham and Hope under Dinmore are formed by the Humber Brook, a tributary of the River Lugg.

 Governance

 Ford and Stoke Prior is represented in the lowest tier of UK governance by six members on the eleven-member Humber, Ford and Stoke Prior Parish Council.
 As Herefordshire is a unitary authority—no district council between parish and county councils—the parish sends one councillor, representing the Hampton Ward, to Herefordshire County Council.
-Ford and Stoke Prior is represented in the UK parliament as part of the North Herefordshire constituency, held by the Conservative Party since 2010 by Bill Wiggin.
+Ford and Stoke Prior is represented in the UK parliament as part of the North Herefordshire constituency, held since 2024 by Ellie Chowns of the Green Party of England and Wales.

-In 1974 Ford and Stoke Prior, as separate civil parishes, became part of the now defunct Leominster District of the county of Hereford and Worcester, instituted under the 1972 Local Government Act.
+In 1974 Ford and Stoke Prior, as separate civil parishes, became part of the now defunct Leominster District of the county of Hereford and Worcester, instituted under the Local Government Act 1972.
 Until Brexit, on 31 January 2020, the parish was represented in the European Parliament as part of the West Midlands constituency.